Frext/Frext/README.md

 <h2 align="left">About Me</h2>

-Hello, my name is Furkan.
-I started coding by learning C when I was 13.
-Later on, I learned C# and Python.\
-And I’m currently learning Unity and Game Development.

-I'm trying to improve myself on gameplay programming.
+Hi, my name is Furkan!\I started programming with C in 2020, now proficient in C#, Python, and diving into Unity.
+Currently, specializing in gameplay programming to make fun and engaging games.

-🖌️ I love drawing, cooking.🍪
+🖌️ I like drawing and cooking.

 🕹️ My favorite game series is Crysis.